peteperl/docker-nginx-flask/README.md

 ## Setup

 AWS does not allow you to build on the fly from the docker-compose.yml so we built each piece and push to our repo.
 This assumes you have setup the 'aws' and 'ecs-cli' clis and configured.

+The 'aws' cli setup to use docker can be thorny.
+More comments to come.
+...

+Get your aws docker login:

+     ~/.local/bin/aws ecr get-login

+Paste what the above command returns, removing the '-e none' (this has been depreciated and won't work if you leave it in).

 cd into the directory of each component.
 Use a reasonable versioning.
 I used 'a' as an example.